Satellite Tagging And National Collaboration

 Each year, 6 to 8 animals are satellite-tagged and released by PMMC.
 The tracking device, either a splash or spot tag linked to wildlife computers, sends a signal for approximately 80 days to researchers at PMMC and to Robert DiGiovanni of the Atlantic Marine Conservation Society, our collaborating research organization, for analysis.
 Mr. DiGiovanni serves as Pacific Marine Mammal Center's chief scientist.

 PMMC wishes to thank all of our satellite tag supporters for their contributions towards this project.
 If you would like to become involved in our post-release monitoring program please read about our Citizens of Science program.
-If you would like to sponsor a satellite tag, please email Keith Matassa, PMMC’s Executive Director, at email@example.com
+If you would like to sponsor a satellite tag, please email Keith Matassa, PMMC’s Director of Zological & Conservation Programs, at firstname.lastname@example.org

 On May 28, 2017 PMMC’s rescue team was sent out to Camel Point in Laguna Beach, California to assess, and possibly rescue, a young sea lion.
 At 7:45am “Omaha” arrived at PMMC and was examined by the animal care staff.
 He weighed only 26 lbs (11.8 kg), and was suffering from malnutrition (starvation), dehydration and an injury to his right eye.

 Upon admission to rehabilitation “Omaha” was tube fed electrolytes for rehydration purposes.
 Once hydrated, veterinary and animal care staff added fish (for calories and protein) to “Omaha’s” clear formula.
 After 24 hours of care, “Omaha” began to eat fish on his own.
 (Eating fish is a major achievement in the rehabilitation process: patients gain weight quickly and are soon on their way back to their ocean home.)